Israel blocks worship at Jerusalem's holiest sites amid Iran war

 Palm Sunday barring of Cardinal Pizzaballa marked first disruption of Mass at the Holy Sepulchre in centuries; sites reopened April 9 after 40-day closure

-For roughly 270 years, under Ottoman, British, Jordanian, and Israeli rule, a delicate arrangement called the "status quo" has kept worship running at Jerusalem's holiest sites — even through wars and occupations.
-On Palm Sunday March 29, 2026, Israeli police broke that streak by physically turning away Cardinal Pierbattista Pizzaballa, the senior Catholic leader in Jerusalem, from the Church of the Holy Sepulchre.
-Only four church representatives were trying to enter, walking privately without any procession.
+For roughly 270 years, under Ottoman, British, Jordanian, and Israeli rule, a delicate arrangement called the "status quo" has kept worship running at Jerusalem's holiest sites, even through wars and occupations.
+On Palm Sunday March 29, 2026, Israeli police broke that streak by turning away Cardinal Pizzaballa, the senior Catholic leader in Jerusalem, though only four church representatives were entering without a procession.

 Why it matters